aschmolck/mlabwrap/README.txt

       b2: [-0.6681 0.3572 0.8118]

-When `net` or other proxy objects a passed to mlab functions, they are automatically converted into the corresponding matlab-objects.
+When `net` or other proxy objects a passed to mlab functions, they are automatically converted into the corresponding Matlab-objects.
 So to obtain a trained network on the 'xor'-problem, one can simply do:

 >>> net = mlab.mlptrain(net, [[1,1], [0,0], [1,0], [0,1]], [0,0,1,1], 1000)